We See Gay People

 Even if you never buy anything from Homobilia, we hope you’ll find the site interesting and worthwhile.
 We want to know what you think and encourage you to contact us with your comments.

-And we're always happy to consider purchasing your collections, so don't hesitate to get in touch.
+And we're always happy to discuss consignment or purchase of your collection, so don't hesitate to get in touch.